 2. Eat responsibly

-If you suspect that your pre-workout habits are to blame, fuel with a meal a few hours before your workout.
+If you suspect your pre-workout habits are to blame, fuel with a meal a few hours before your workout.
 If that’s not possible, noshing on easily digested carbohydrates (like a banana) or juice before you start can help give you the energy to push through.

 Also, do a diet check to make sure you’re getting the recommended amount of magnesium each day.